Avaiga/taipy-doc/docs/knowledge_base/demos/face_recognition.md

 category: demos
 type: code
 data-keywords: gui ai
-short-description: Explore real-time face detection and recognition demo using a Taipy UI with OpenCV.
+short-description: Real-time face detection and recognition demo using a Taipy UI with OpenCV.
 img: images/face-recognition.jpg
 ---
 This demo seamlessly integrates face recognition into our platform,